-My honourable friend the Minister of State for Foreign and Commonwealth Affairs (Kim Howells) has made the following Written Ministerial Statement.
+My honourable friend the Minister of State for Foreign and Commonwealth Affairs (Dr Kim Howells) has made the following Written Ministerial Statement.

-The resolution imposes sanctions under Article 41 of Chapter VII of the UN charter, which go further than the non-proliferation measures agreed in Security Council Resolution 1737 (2006).
-All UN member states have a legal obligation to comply, though not all measures are mandatory.
+The resolution imposes sanctions under Article 41 of Chapter VII of the UN charter.
+These are proportionate and targeted at Iran's sensitive nuclear and missile activities.
+All states have a legal obligation to comply.
 The measures include:

-The resolution requests the IAEA director-general to submit within 60 days a further report on Iranian compliance, and affirms that the Security Council will adopt further appropriate measures under Article 41 of the UN charter in the event that the report shows that Iran has not complied with the terms of Resolutions 1737 (2006) and 1747 (2007).
+The resolution asks the IAEA director-general to report on Iranian compliance and affirms that the Security Council will adopt further appropriate measures under Article 41 of the UN charter if the report shows that Iran has not complied.

-A copy of the resolution is available on the UN website at www.un.org/Docs/sc/unsc_resolutions07.htm.
+A copy of the resolution is available on the UN website at http://www.un.org/Docs/sc/unsc_resolutions 06.htm.

-We remain committed to a negotiated solution that would address the international community’s concerns.
-E3+3 Foreign Ministers issued a statement after the adoption of the resolution reconfirming that our June 2006 proposals, attached in Annexe II to the resolution, remained on the table.
-I urge Iran to take the positive path on offer by meeting in full the requirements of the Security Council and the IAEA board and beginning negotiations with the E3+3 on the basis of those proposals.
-As the adoption of Resolution 1747 demonstrates, that is the clear and united wish of the whole international community.
+We remain committed to a negotiated solution.
+The E3+3's proposals remain on the table.
+I urge Iran to take the positive path on offer by meeting in full the requirements of the Security Council and the IAEA board, and beginning negotiations with the E3+3 on the basis of those proposals.
+As the adoption of Resolution 1737 demonstrates, that is the clear and united wish of the whole international community.